-MC Hammer (aka Stanley Kirk Burrell) isn't just the hip-hop superstar behind "U Can't Touch This" and "Pump it Up."
+MC Hammer (a.k.a.
+Stanley Kirk Burrell) isn't just the hip-hop superstar behind "U Can't Touch This" and "Pump it Up."
 He's an influential figure, touching big events in the last two decades, kind of like a modern-day Forrest Gump.
 Don't believe me?
 Check out these five times that Hammer changed the world.

-Michael Crabtree was a star at Texas Tech and many predicted him to be the top receiver taken in the 2009 NFL Draft.
+Michael Crabtree was a star at Texas Tech and many predicted he'd be the top receiver taken in the 2009 NFL Draft.
 But, like so many times before, Raiders owner Al Davis threw things off by taking Darrius Heyward-Bey, leaving Crabtree to fall to the tenth spot with the San Francisco 49ers.
 Crabtree thought he deserved as much money as Heyward-Bey for being better in college and refused to sign with the Niners, sitting out several games before finally signing in early October (just after I dropped him from my fantasy team).
 What finally got the negotiations going?
 Hammer.

 When Justin Lin was having financial trouble at his production company, he feared that his directorial debut, Better Luck Tomorrow, would never see the light of day.
-According on an interview on NPR, Lin desperately called Hammer, whom he had met once in Las Vegas.
-Hammer read the script, liked it and sent Lin the money he needed to keep his company and film going.
+According on an interview with NPR, Lin desperately called Hammer, whom he had met once in Las Vegas.
+Hammer read the script, liked it, and sent Lin the money he needed to keep his company and film going.
 Better Luck Tomorrow would go on to be a hit at Sundance and Lin would eventually helm hits like The Fast and the Furious: Tokyo Drift and Fast & Furious.

-How fitting that this wedding would be aired on the VH1 show The Surreal Life, because what could be more surreal than a wedding that includes Hammer, a rabbi, Gary Coleman and Mouth from The Goonies? "˜80s star Feldman was wed to his girlfriend Susie Sprague on the season finale of the reality show and had Hammer, along with a rabbi, officiate the ceremony, which was put together in one week (see a video here).
-Hammer is an ordained minister who also officiated the wedding of MÃ¶tley CrÃ¼e's Vince Neil.
+How fitting that this wedding would be aired on the VH1 show The Surreal Life, because what could be more surreal than a wedding that includes Hammer, a rabbi, Gary Coleman and Mouth from The Goonies?
+Corey Feldman was set wed to his girlfriend Susie Sprague on the season finale of the reality show and had Hammer, along with a rabbi, officiate the ceremony, which was put together in one week.
+Hammer is an ordained minister who also officiated the wedding of Mötley Crüe's Vince Neil.
 Hammer has starred in his own ministry show and has been open about his faith and role as a minister, though never with as much star power as at Feldman's wedding.

 Hammer's rise on the Billboard charts was accompanied by millions of dollars (which he would eventually lose in an all-too-public bankruptcy filing).
 But that bank account was padded by Hammer's willingness to shill for companies like Pepsi, Toshiba and KFC.
-The distinctly non-hip-hop move led to charges of Hammer being a sell-out, from a good deal of his contemporaries.
-Of course, now it's more commonplace for rappers to play commercials, but we've got fHammer to thank for that.
+The distinctly non-hip-hop move led to charges of Hammer being a sell-out from a number of his contemporaries.
+Of course, now it's more commonplace for rappers to play commercials, but we've got Hammer to thank for that.
 Hammer has even continued doing his commercials with a Super Bowl spot for Cash4Gold last year that also poked fun at his bankruptcy problems.